nrueh/plingo/README.md

 ```
 {a; b; c} = 2.
 ```
 Here exactly two of the atoms should be chosen.
+Other than a simple choice rule, this cannot be naturally expressed within LPMLN.
 With the ``--hr`` flag, we get the following conversion
 ```
 unsat(0,"alpha") :- not 2 = { a; b; c }.
 2 = { a; b; c } :- not unsat(0,"alpha").